Executive Vice President, Fund Management Shorenstein Realty

-Executive Vice President, Design and Construction Brookfield Properties
+Executive Vice President, Development, Design and Construction Brookfield Properties

-Sabrina Kanner serves as executive vice president, design and construction of Brookfield Properties.
+Sabrina Kanner serves as Executive Vice President, Development, Design and Construction of Brookfield Properties.

-With Brookfield Properties and its predecessor, Olympia & York, since 1982, Ms. Kanner oversees design and construction in the United States.
-She joined the construction division of Olympia & York in 1982 and was appointed to run Olympia and York’s construction company in 1986.
+With Brookfield Properties and its predecessor, Olympia & York, since 1982, Ms. Kanner oversees development, design and construction in the northeast U.S. She joined the construction division of Olympia & York in 1982 and was appointed to run Olympia & York’s construction company in 1986.

-She is a member of WX and sits on the board of directors of New York Building Congress (treasurer), The Salvadori Center (vice chair), The Opus Group, The Regional Plan Association, Urban Green Council (secretary) and Cedar Realty Trust, and sits on the board of trustees of The National Building Museum (secretary) and The Beverly Willis Architecture Foundation.
+She is a member of WX and sits on the board of directors of New York Building Congress (vice chair), Salvadori Center (chair), The Opus Group, The Regional Plan Association, Urban Green Council (vice chair) and Cedar Realty Trust, and sits on the board of trustees of The Beverly Willis Architecture Foundation.